mike58smile/OmniWheelBot/CodeReworking/Driver/Documentation.md

     - float = Speed of first motor in rad/s
     - float = Speed of second motor in rad/s
 # To do:
+## Currently
+- add doxygen doc to SerialControl class
+- Repair real speed calculation
+## In the future
 - Self meassure deadband - pwm sensitivity of regulator

 # Be aware of: